 - the Canada Business Corporations Act

-- the Corporation's articles and by-laws
+- · the Corporation's articles and by-laws

-- · the written charters of the Board and each of its committees
+- the written charters of the Board and each of its committees

-- · the Corporation's Code of Conduct and other internal policies
+- the Corporation's Code of Conduct and other internal policies

-- · laws of general application
+- laws of general application

-The Board is currently comprised of four directors, all of whom are independent as defined under National Instrument 58-101 - Disclosure of Corporate Governance Practices ("NI 58-101").
+The Board is currently comprised of four directors, three of which are independent as defined under National Instrument 58-101 - Disclosure of Corporate Governance Practices ("NI 58-101"), including Mr. Camp, the Lead Independent Director.
 For the purposes of NI 58-101, a director is independent if he or she would be independent within the meaning of Section 1.4 of National Instrument 52-110 - Audit Committees ("NI 52-110") which provides that a director is independent if he or she has no direct or indirect material relationship with the company.
 A "material relationship" is defined as a relationship which could, in the view of the Board, be reasonably expected to interfere with the exercise of such member's independent judgment.
 Certain relationships are deemed to be material.